 ApsaraVideo Player SDK for Web allows you to customize the appearance of the player such as the player skin and specify whether to display the components of the player and the display area of each component.
 These components include the control bar and the error UI.

-You can set the skinLayout attribute to specify whether to display the UI components and the display area of each component.
+You can specify whether to display the UI components and the display area of each component by setting the skinLayout attribute.
 For more information, see Configure the skinLayout attribute.

 • The following code shows the default configurations of the HTML5 player provided by ApsaraVideo Player SDK for Web: